aaziaee/megamart-sales-analysis/README.md

 - [Products](https://drive.google.com/file/d/1g1ciE2LZiKbwV81_tsTeLf-4SXOU4kxE/view?usp=drive_link)

 ## Key Findings
-This analysis looked at two years of sales data across about 2,100 households and multiple product departments.
-Here are the main takeaways.

 **1. Sales are stable with a small increase**
 Monthly sales don’t change much over time, but 2017 is slightly higher than 2016.